dlt-hub/dlt/docs/website/docs/general-usage/schema-evolution.md

 ## Inferring a schema from nested data
 The first run of a pipeline will scan the data that goes through it and generate a schema.
 To convert nested data into relational format, `dlt` flattens dictionaries and unpacks nested lists into sub-tables.

 We’ll review some examples here and figure out how `dlt` creates initial schema and how normalisation works.
-Consider a pipeline that load the following schema:
+Consider a pipeline that loads the following schema:

 ```python
 {